smckech/lordcephei.github.io/pages/lmtut.md

 <div onclick="elm = document.getElementById('box3'); if(elm.style.display == 'none') elm.style.display = 'block'; else elm.style.display = 'none';">Click here to show or hide.</div>
 {::nomarkdown}<div style="display:none;" id="box3">{:/}

-There are two important result to take note of at this stage; The first is the GMAX written at the end of the stdout, the other is the *basp0.ext*{: style="color: green"} file which contains the basis parameters (the ”0” is there not to over write previous *basp.ext*{: style="color: green"} files, note that the basis set can be set in the ctrl file as well).
+There are two important result to take note of at this stage: The first is the GMAX written at the end of the stdout, the other is the *basp0.ext*{: style="color: green"} file which contains the basis parameters (the ”0” is there not to over write previous *basp.ext*{: style="color: green"} files, note that the basis set can be set in the ctrl file as well).
 To perform a DFT-FP calculation add the GMAX from stdout to the HAM_GMAX in the *ctrl.ext*{: style="color: green"} file and move *basp0.ext*{: style="color: green"} to *basp.ext*{: style="color: green"}.
 Some times it is necessary to repeat this step once to avoid crashes in the future.

 {::nomarkdown}</div>{:/}